efficiently/larasset/README.md

         ));
         ```

-    6. You will need install some [Node.js](http://nodejs.org/) modules in order to run these Larasset commands:
+    7. You will need install some [Node.js](http://nodejs.org/) modules in order to run these Larasset commands:

         ```sh
         npm install -g vendor/efficiently/larasset
         ```

-    7. Then run `php artisan larasset:setup`.
-The rest of the installation depends on
+    8. Finally run `php artisan larasset:setup`.

-    whether the asset pipeline is being used.
+	    The rest of the installation depends on whether the asset pipeline is being used.

 Assets middleware server
 ------------------------